full-path/ridesheet/src/getting-started.md

 - Hire a technical consultant: Consider hiring a consultant with experience in setting up Google Workspace and spreadsheet-based solutions.
 - Seek help from Full Path: Contact us for guidance on installation and setup.
 In some cases, there may be grant-based assistance available to help you get started.

-!!! tip "Google for Nonprofits"
-    For many nonprofit organizations, Google provides free or discounted access to its services through the [Google for Nonprofits](https://www.google.com/nonprofits/) program.
-Learn more about [eligibility requirements](https://www.google.com/nonprofits/eligibility/).

 ## Creating a Plan for Migrating to RideSheet